Home

 The body is strongly laterally compressed, the head large, and the eyes very large with vertical pupils.
 Dorsal scale colour is green with bluish hints, and ventral colour yellow.

-The species ranges from India, Southern China and Indochina to Burma, Thailand and northern Peninsular Malaysia.
+The species ranges from India, Southern China and Indochina to Myanmar, Thailand and northern Peninsular Malaysia.